Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-Board members provided updates on a site tour at 2229 Main Street, the Concord Municipal Affordable Housing Trust, and a potential solar grant for the middle school.
+Board members provided updates on site tours at 2229 Main Street, affordable housing master planning, and a potential solar grant for the middle school.

 Controversy & dissent